aplteam/Cider/docs/Cider-User-Guide.md

 ###### githubUsername

-This parameter was introduced with version 0.19.0 --- from this version onwards Cider will deal with a missing parameter of this name by establishing it as an empty character vector.
+This parameter was introduced with version 0.19.0 --- from this version onwards Cider will deal with a missing parameter by this name: it will establish it as an empty character vector.

 By default the parameter is empty.
-This means that Cider commands that deal with GitHub cannot work of course.
+This means that any Cider command that deals with GitHub cannot work of course.

-If a project is hosted on GitHub then you are advised to set it to the GitHub username --- that's the equivalent of "group" in Tatin speak.
+If a project is hosted on GitHub then you are advised to set it to the GitHub username --- that's "group" in Tatin speak.

 That allows commands like `]APLGit2.GetTagOfLatestRelease` to work without specifying `-username` when issues on a project that is managed by Cider.